‘A problem shared is problem halved’

 Interested?
-Please email the People Development Team on firstname.lastname@example.org to express your interest in coaching and for more information.
+Please email the People and OD Team on POD@leedsbeckett.ac.uk to express your interest in coaching and for more information.

 Coaching enables colleagues to develop their thinking and expertise in order to enhance their performance.
 Our internally-trained pool of coaches draw on a range of methods and techniques to support colleagues in exploring practical ways to develop their performance beyond its current position.
 Coaching is non-directive and the coach will ask relevant questions to help you find your own solutions, rather than providing you with the answers.

 It is a partnership in which both parties are committed to your advancement.
 It is important that you feel comfortable in this relationship and that a high level of trust is established.
 The coaching process is all about asking questions, to help challenge perceptions and belief systems, at work and in life, and to enable different ways forward to achieve a goal.

 But don't just take our word for it.
 This article by Katie Denyer (Executive and Leadership coach) explains the 5 things she wishes everyone knew about coaching.

 The coaching focuses on topics and challenges chosen by you that have an impact on your ability to fulfil your role and responsibilities effectively.
 Your coach will guide and focus you, offering stimulation and challenge and, perhaps most importantly, high expectations.
 Coaching gives you an ideal opportunity to reflect, raise self-awareness and set your own direction.
 As the focus of coaching is enhanced performance there are also benefits for the wider organisation.